EllaScheltinga/Deep-Learning-Group-75/README.md

 ## Conclusion
-  The goal of this project was to reproduce Graph Neural Network as described by Simon Schaefer, Daniel Gehrigand Davide Scaramuzza.
+  The goal of this project was to reproduce the object recognition task with the N-Caltech-101 dataset using a Graph Neural Network as described in the AEGNN paper.
 The input here are event streams: these are thinned out, processed and converted to graphs where a neural network will then learn to connect the core markers for a specific classification.
 This method is especially interesting because of the smaller data quantities and computational power required compared to traditional images and associated neural networks.

+  For the N-Caltech dataset ...

+  The reproducibility using N-Cars was not succeful as the issue with assigning each event stream a label lead to the dataset not being able to be trained.
+We believe it should be possible, however due to a lack of time and resources we were not able to realise this.

+  (Insert hyper parameter tuning)

 ## Discussion
   A clear description of the setting, algorithm and models were included in the papaer.
 However, most assumptions are not identified in the article but in the github repository.
 The authors used popular datasets thus the dataset themselves had clear statistics and explanation.
 The article mentions the details of splits however the pre-processing steps were vaguly explained.
 The code on the repository was outdated and had a few bugs, especially in pre-processing step.
 Some of the libraries were outdated and it was challenging to set the correct environment and establish dependencies.
 We were able to find a forked repositor ycontaining old scripts for traning and evaluation however had to redesign the training and evaluation framework again.
 It was hard to track reasonings behind the authors' selection on the hyper-parameters.

+## Future research
+  - Carrying on with the reproducing the AEGNN paper using N-Cars for object detection
+  - Adding the asynchronous property to the model

    #### Simplification
  Disregarding Asynchronous
  Asynchronousness is the strength of graph data compared to other types of NNs.
 However it was not possible to explore this propertity due to limited time and resources.

 ## References
   (N-Caltech) <br>